caioeverest/netools/README.md

 # Net tools
-A collection of CLI tools useful in computer networking.
+A collection of CLI tools useful for computer networking.